 The Secretary of State website can help residents of North Dakota vote for general, primary and special elections.
 The pages below can make sure you get your chance to vote, your vote get counted and contact you for upcoming elections and ballot issues.

 North Dakota residents who are qualified to vote do not have to register with the state or county as long as they show valid identification.
+Check with a library near you to find out what you will need to vote.

 Acceptable forms of identification with residential addresses are: